-Because of this, the primary focus of Go Global is to equip and send out longer-term International Workers.
-Apprentices serve for 2 years and most International Workers serve for 4-year commitments, or longer.
+Because of this, the primary focus of Go Global is to equip and send out longer-term International Workers, most of whom serve for 4-year commitments, or longer.
 To love people, time is needed to learn their language and culture well.
 Go Global explores international ministry as a career with Global Ministries of the C&MA in Canada.

 How We Serve

 The Church is the heart of Christ’s continued work in the world.
 The formation and development of local, indigenous churches is at the center of all our activities.
 Though we serve in many different ways, and in different roles, our purpose remains the same.